-Where the building's response falls on this spectrum of performance ultimately guides the postevent response action for a particular event.
+Where the building's response falls on this spectrum of performance ultimately guides the post-event response action for a particular event.
 Connecting the Emergency Response planning closely to the Alarm system.
 Fulfilling one of the objectives of the solution to not simply identify the building's performance based on PBEE standards, but rather to provide guidance on an action plan for evaluating the post-earthquake safety of the building.
-Therefore, the PBEE performance limits of the building are integrated with the ATC-20: Post-Earthquake Safety Assessment protocols to define building performance limits that best represent the post-earthquake safety of the building [13].
+Therefore, the PBEE performance limits of the building are integrated with the ATC-20: Post-Earthquake Safety Assessment protocols to define building performance limits that best represent the post-earthquake safety of the building, Skolnik DA et al. (2017).
 As depicted also in Figure 5, several factors go into this process for determining the SHM performance limits, including PBEE standards, analytical modeling, past earthquake performance, component evaluations, and empirical research.